Welcome to Bermuda!

 It specifies the methodology for appointment.

-Bermuda laws are extremely lax in so many ways compared to those in the USA, Canada and United Kingdom.
+Bermuda laws are lax in so many ways compared to those in the USA, Canada and United Kingdom.
 As one example, in packaging.
-Bermuda laws say a product is a "product of Bermuda" and may use "Bermuda" as part of its descriptive label when an alcoholic beverage is bottled in Bermuda from spirits distilled abroad (Bermuda has no distillery), also using imported bottles, but blended locally.
+Bermuda laws say a product is a "product of Bermuda" and may use "Bermuda" as part of its descriptive label when imported rum is bottled and/or blended in Bermuda from spirits distilled abroad (Bermuda has no distillery), also using imported bottles.
 But in USA, Canada and United Kingdom, a product must state on its label that it is imported and from where, even when it is bottled and labeled in the country where it is sold or elsewhere.

 Council for Allied Health Professionals